How much does it cost to explore Croatia?

 How to save money on transportation

-Being flexible is what really pays when it comes to transportation, and air travel in particular.
-Travel outside of peak season if you can.
-If you can't, fares might still be cheaper during certain times of the week and even hours of the day, so check websites like Skyscanner, and Google Travel that allows you to see a whole month and all the options on any given date.
+Being flexible pays off when it comes to transportation, particularly air travel.
+If possible, travel outside of peak season.
+If you can't, fares might still be cheaper at certain times of the week or even during specific hours of the day, so check websites like Skyscanner or Google Flights for the best deals.
+These websites allow you to compare monthly prices and options on any given date.

 Bus Services